 This churn is in such wonderful condition, I would guess that it either did not see much use or its previous owners took extremely good care of it.
 It still has its original finish and all of its original parts, including the small square-headed iron cotter pin on the iron gears.

 There are two long hollow wooden “tubes” that fit down through the thick wooden lift-off cover of the churn and pull up and out for removal… these tubes have carved flared out tops and probably let air escape.
 (I have removed one and laid it on its side in the photo below to show how surprisingly long these tubes are.)

 The top of the churn lifts off to show the intricate wooden paddle mechanism inside.
 The paddles and the inside of the churn are all made of wood and are also still in perfect condition.

 The photographs below show both ends of the churn.
 There is a carved wooden plug in the bottom of one end (the end without the gears and handle).
 I have no idea what this plug was for… perhaps for draining out the buttermilk or the water used for rinsing the butter… or the water used to clean the churn?

 The ridges on the two gears fit together and the gears are connected to the paddles inside the churn.
 When the handle is turned, the paddles turn too.
 The smaller gear has raised lettering and numbers: “PATD MAR 18 1873.”

-Not too long after my husband and I had built and moved into this house, my father asked me if I wanted the churn, and after I had seen it, of course my answer was an enthusiastic yes.
-We have given it a prominent place in our large kitchen, where it somehow blends in equally well with the modern appliances and my other cherished treasures from the past.
+Not too long after we had built and moved into this house, my father asked me if I wanted the churn, and after I had seen it, of course my answer was an enthusiastic yes.
+I have given it a prominent place in our large kitchen, where it somehow blends in equally well with the modern appliances and my other cherished treasures from the past.